 MAIL AND EXPRESS.
 Students' mail should be addressed to Delta State University, Cleveland, Mississippi 38733.
 Students receive their mail through post office boxes.
 For residence hall students, the cost is included in their residence hall fees.
-For day students, the cost is \$25 per year or \$12.50 per semester and \$5 each summer term
+For day students, the cost is \$25 per year or \$12.50 per semester and \$5 each summer term.

-RECREATION.
-In an endeavor to provide wholesome recreation for all students, Delta State University sponsors a program of recreational activities.
+COLLEGIATE RECREATION & WELLNESS.
+In an endeavor to provide wholesome recreation for all students, Delta State University sponsors programs through the Office of Collegiate Recreation & Wellness.
 Facilities are provided for tennis, racquetball, gymnastics, golf, basketball, and swimming.
-Through these activities, the University seeks to provide relaxation for students and to prepare them for adult leisure.
+Through these activities, including intramurals, the University seeks to provide relaxation for students and to prepare them for adult leisure.